cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-taurine.md

   nav: ios1314
 ---

-Taurine is not released yet.
-This page is a placeholder for when it does release.
-{:.notice--warning}

 Taurine is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}